NYAM-Food-App/Mobile-Development/README.md

-# NYAM - Not Your Average Manu 🍚🍴
+# NYAM - Not Your Average Menu 🍚🍴

 **NYAM** is a diet application designed to help users find nutritious food recommendations based on their needs.
 This app includes features such as ingredient scanning, recipes, and nutritional information, making it perfect for anyone following a diet program or aiming for a healthier lifestyle.